You know, these things:

 (Weird, but true.)

-If those people are going to interact, though, you can encourage them to do so in a certain way – in this case, by using a reaction instead of just a like!
+If those people are going to interact, though, you can encourage them to do so in a certain way – in this case, by using a fb reacts emoji instead of just a like!

 You might even encourage people more explicitly to use reactions – a strategy that some Facebook Pages have practically perfected.